Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Active Directory accounts might require a change on the password field every 90 days.
-If the password remains unchanged past the length of time specified, that Secret is considered expired and will appear in the **Expired Secrets** panel on either the Dashboard’s Expired Secrets widget or the Home page.
+If the password remains unchanged past the length of time specified, that Secret is considered expired and will appear in the **Expired Secrets** panel on either the Dashboard's Expired Secrets widget or the Home page.

 Secret expiration provides additional security by reminding users when sensitive data requires review.
 This can assist in meeting compliance requirements that